mdziegiel/homelab-architecture/README.md

 # 🏠 Home Lab Architecture

-This repository documents the architecture, networking, and security design of a segmented home lab environment built using enterprise-style principles.
+This project showcases a segmented home lab environment designed using enterprise networking and security principles.

 ---